-There’s plenty of products to choose from between Apple, Windows and Blackberrys.
-Though interestingly, studies have shown that whilst Apple is the most intuitive of smart phones, issues with eye-hand coordination that accompany ageing mean that a hardware keyboard on a high-end blackberry like the Blackberry priv is the way to go.
-This handset also runs Android making it a superb cross-over device from old-style keyboard to new software.
+There are plenty of products to choose from, between Apple, Windows, Android and Blackberry.
+Though interestingly, studies have shown that whilst Apple is the most intuitive of smart phones, issues with eye-hand coordination that accompany ageing mean that a physical keyboard on a high-end Blackberry is the way to go.
+Some handsets also run Android making them superb cross-over devices from old-style keyboard to new software.

-If loss of memory is something that is starting to affect you in everyday life, but you’re still driving your car on a regular basis the app Park ‘n’ Forget is a great way to help you find your parked car.
-All you have to do is press a button to save your car's location and then forget about it!
-In case you get lost, launch the app and hit the “locate car” button and you’ll get directed towards your car.
-The app also allows you to take a picture of your car which will better help you locate it.
+If loss of memory is something that is starting to affect you in everyday life, but you’re still driving your car on a regular basis, the app Find My Car Smarter is a great way to help you find your parked car.
+Your phone will remember where the car is parked automatically and, if you do forget where you've parked, all you have to do is launch the app and you’ll get directed towards your car!

 Train your brain

 There are lots of apps out there to help with keeping your grey cells supple with daily work-outs.
 The apps generally consist of mini games that promise to test various mental and cognitive skills, with handy graphs to show you how you are improving over time.
-There is enough variety out there to find something that suits you, but some of those top rated are Lumosity, Peak, Elevate, Fit Brains Trainer and Cognito to keep your mind sharp.
+There is enough variety out there to find something that suits you, but some of those top rated are Lumosity, Peak, Elevate and Fit Brains Trainer to keep your mind sharp.

 Like listening to music?
 Let this app help you find more of the music that you like.
 There are a host of internet radio apps out there but if you like to be sure, Pandora is one of the highest rated on the market for ease of use.
 Just like the original web based version, Pandora for Android lets you tap into an incredible library of music to create stations based on artists or songs, and browse through different genre based stations.
 It has large number of preset radio stations, including alternative, dance, country, and jazz.
 Because you can ‘upvote’ or ‘downvote’ each song selection it is a radio station that is scarily intuitive to your music tastes.

 We all start new medications and treatments with the greatest of intentions but often every day life has other plans.
-Pill Boxie is an easy way to remember your meds as you can customize your medication by colour and drag them into your sectioned pill box graphic.
+Pillboxie is an easy way to remember your meds as you can customise your medication by colour and drag them into your sectioned pill box graphic.
 Its core functions are typical of reminder apps, to schedule a medication and confirm the dose.
 Come pill-taking time it gives you a push notification giving you the option to take your meds, snooze on them or skip them entirely.
-Pill Boxie goes a step further, as no network connection is required and it reminds you on time even if your phone is asleep!
+Pillboxie goes a step further, as no network connection is required and it reminds you on time even if your phone is asleep!

 The Weather Channel

 Never let weather surprise you again!
-If you’re planning your travel for the week ahead or days out this is one of the top-rated weather apps, on the market.
+If you’re planning your travel for the week ahead or days out, The Weather Channel is one of the top-rated weather apps on the market.
 With mobile alerts, it is based on the most accurate and reliable weather forecasts across the globe.
 You can enjoy real-time rain alerts and interactive weather maps.
 It's for any age really, but like all good design one size fits all!